 - Never approach an animal that is behaving strangely, aggressively, or is sick.

 - If the animal is wearing a name tag, contact the number on the tag.

 - If the animal is a dog, Animal Control Officers can come to you to pick the dog up (Saint Paul only).

 - If the animal is a cat that was found in Saint Paul, you can bring the cat to SPAC at 1285 Jessamine Ave., W, Monday-Friday, 1:00 pm - 5:00 pm.

 - File a found report with Animal Control if you choose not to give the animal to Animal Control.
 Keep in mind that the animal is someone's personal property, and you are required to try to find the owner and reunite them.

 - Notify your neighborhood through flyers, e-mail postings, or on message boards that you've found the animal.
-Consider posting a "Found" report on website such as Lost Dogs Minnesota, or the Animal Humane Society.
+Consider posting a "Found" report on website such as Paw Boost, or the Animal Humane Society.

 Lost Animals at the Saint Paul Animal Control Center:

 When a lost animal arrives at SPAC, an attempt to find the owner is made by:

 - Scanning the animal multiple times for a microchip.